XelaRy/AliceGardenExtreme/README.md

-# Alice Garden Game Console
+# Alice Garden Extreme

 <p align="center">
   <img src="./assets/alice-header.jpg" alt="alt text" width="100%">
 </p>

-Welcome to the console version of Alice Garden Game, a project created for academic purposes.
+Welcome to the application version of Alice Garden Game, a project created for academic purposes.
 This project aims to recreate the popular game "Alice's Garden" using the C programming language and SDL2.

 ## About the Game